NSM1997/Plant_disease_detection_artefacts/README.md

 We followed a custom transfer learning technique , first we trained the CNN model with the 1st datset , and saved the model and trained the pre-saved model with 2nd dataset giving the model more exposure to various types of diseases.

+**Report**

+We prepared a report of all our entire project in IEEE double columned format and attached to this repo.